googlefonts/variable-components-spec/variable-components-spec.md

   - Proceed as usual, but apply the entire algorithm recursively, allowing for nested Variable Components

+To clarify: Variable Components completely determine the designspace location for the base glyph.
+Any axis not specified by a Variable Component has to be interpreted as set to its *default*, regardless of the user designspace location.

 # Format details

 | type | name | value |